Turkey says Syrian plane carried Russian munitions

 Turkey has made clear that beyond like-for-like retaliation it has no appetite for unilateral intervention in Syria.
 Such a move would be fraught with risks.

-Turkey relies on Russia, which has blocked tougher U.N. resolutions against Damascus, both for energy needs and to help realize its ambitions to be a hub for energy supplies to Europe.
+Turkey relies on Russia, which has blocked tougher U.N. resolutions against Damascus, both for energy needs and to help realise its ambitions to be a hub for energy supplies to Europe.

 "We get 80 percent of our natural gas from Iran and Russia.
 Already the PKK card is being used by Iran against Turkey ... so the risks for Turkey of being involved in even a limited operation are huge," Ulgen said.